Project-OpenBytes/portex/docs/source/schema/basic_grammar.rst

    minimum: 0
    maximum: 100

-Besides the builtin types, the customized types can also be configuable, check :doc:`/schema/template_type` for more details.
+Besides the builtin types, the customized types can also be configurable, check :doc:`/schema/template_type` for more details.